 Since the average person takes anywhere between 8,000 and 10,000 steps a day, there are literally thousands of opportunities for you to suffer a foot injury.
 No matter what level of pain you are experiencing, even if it is relatively minor, you need to treat the problem before it turns into something that can cause long-term damage.

-Treating Yourself After a Foot Injury
+Options for Treating Yourself After a Foot Injury

 Unless you suffer an injury so severe that you require immediate medical attention, your first course of action will likely be to try and treat the problem on your own.
 One of the best ways is to implement the RICE — rest, ice, compression and elevation — method along with over-the-counter medication to reduce pain and inflammation.